How to find, identify, grow, and cook Chicken of the Woods mushrooms.

 This means Chicken of the Woods (and other mushrooms) can serve as an awesome protein source for anyone looking for a vegetarian protein alternative.

-One of the nice things about having “roots” in a place is that you start to develop a deep knowledge of your surroundings the longer you live there.
+One of the nice things about having “roots” in a particular geographical place is that you start to develop a deep knowledge of your surroundings the longer you live there.

 Chicken of the Woods Identification & Storage

 While Chicken of the Woods is a relatively easy mushroom to identify, be mindful that you should always exercise extreme discretion when you’re new to foraging wild foods, mushrooms included.